 \subsection{Latent Ising model}

-An Ising model is a pairwise Markov random field model on binary variables, each taking values in $\left\{ -1,1\right\} $.
+An Ising model is a~pairwise Markov random field model on binary variables, each taking values in $\left\{ -1,1\right\} $.
 Its distribution is given by

-where $\theta_{x}\in\mathbb{R}$, $x_{i}^{h}$ denotes the $i$-th random variable in $x^{h}$ and where $\mathbf{N}$ is a set that defines pairs of nodes that are \textquotedblleft neighbours\textquotedblright .
+where $\theta_{x}\in\mathbb{R}$, $x_{i}^{h}$ denotes the $i$-th random variable in $x^{h}$ and $\mathbf{N}$ is a~set defining pairs of nodes that are \textquotedblleft neighbours\textquotedblright .
 We consider the case where the neighbourhood structure is given by a regular 2-dimensional grid.
 Our data $y$ are noisy observations of this $x^{h}$ field: the $i$-th variable in $y$ has distribution

-as in \citet{Everitt2012} (with the normalising constant being tractable).
+as in \citet{Everitt2012} (with the normalising constant being intractable).
 We used independent Gaussian priors on $\theta_{x}$ and $\theta_{y}$, each with mean 0 and standard deviation 5.
 Our DA-ABC-SMC algorithm used $U=A=100$, and we examined different values of $N$.
-A single site Gibbs sampler was used to simulate from the likelihood, with the expensive simulator using the final point of 1,000 sweeps of the Gibbs sampler.
-The MCMC proposal was taken to be a Gaussian distribution centred at the current particle, with covariance given by the sample covariance of the particles from the previous iteration.
-We used a single statistic in the ABC: the number of equivalently valued neighbours $S\left(y\right)=\sum_{\left(i,j\right)\in\mathbf{N}}y_{i}y_{j}$ (noting that this is not sufficient, but that the particle MCMC results in \citet{Everitt2012} indicate that this does not have a large impact on the posterior).
+A~single site Gibbs sampler was used to simulate from the likelihood, with the expensive simulator using the final point of 1,000 sweeps of the Gibbs sampler.
+The MCMC proposal was taken to be a~Gaussian distribution centred at the current particle, with covariance given by the sample covariance of the particles from the previous iteration.
+We used a single statistic in the ABC: the number of equivalently valued neighbours $S\left(y\right)=\sum_{\left(i,j\right)\in\mathbf{N}}y_{i}y_{j}$ (noting that this is not sufficient, but that the particle MCMC results in \citet{Everitt2012} indicate that this does not have a~large impact on the posterior).
 The distance metric used in ABC on the summary statistics was the absolute value of the difference.